maxfontani/subscription-manager/README.md

 The option to Freeze All Active Subscriptions is available in Menu -> "All Subscriptions".

 # ⌨️ Characteristics
-- The default date format is dd/MM/yyyy.
+- The default format for storing dates in the DB is dd/MM/yyyy.
+Other formats are auto-converted using regular expressions.
+- The default format for storing names in the DB is title case (e.g. John Doe).
+Other formats are auto-converted using regular expressions.
 - The default DB directory is "DB\\Main.db".
 Can be set using the DB_PATH const in db.py.
 - The DB can be temporarily changed using Menu -> "Load DB".
 The default password to do so is "admin".
 - Freezing all active subs will extend the respective End Dates for an amount of days up to 60, which will be added to their Days Frozen.